sangupta/pry/README.md

 `pry` helps see what the internet is built upon.
 Crawling the top sites to find out which technologies are being used.

+Aim
+---
+To help web developers choose the right technologies that the world is using and moving to.

 License
 -------